hallambaker/Mathematical-Mesh/Web/Guide/dare.md

 ````
->dare encode TestDir1 /encrypt=ECDV-X42A-QCZL-FKCH-6ODT-P3JX-U4QA
+>dare encode TestDir1 /encrypt=EA3T-V3P2-SNF7-SE24-S37S-VY5G-6QSQ
-ERROR - Object reference not set to an instance of an object.
+ERROR - The feature has not been implemented
 ````

 Files may also be signed using the user's Mesh signature key and/or encrypted for one